 The actual title XIX savings attributable to populations and services provided under the 1115(a) demonstration are equal to the savings percentage specified in the 1115A Duals demonstration contract multiplied by the 1115A Duals demonstration MassHealth Component of the capitation rate and the number of 1115A Duals demonstration beneficiaries enrolled in the 1115(a) demonstration.
 The Duals demonstration capitation rate is reviewed by CMS's Medicare and Medicaid Coordination Office (MMCO), MMCO's contracted actuaries and was certified by the Commonwealth's actuaries.
-Per the 1115A Duals Demonstration contract, the actual Medicaid rate paid for beneficiaries enrolled in the 1115A Duals demonstration is equivalent to the state's 1115A Duals demonstration MassHealth component minus an established savings percentage (specified in the Duals Demonstration contract), adjusted by any risk corridor payments or recoupments.
+Per the 1115A Duals Demonstration is equivalent to the state's 1115A Duals demonstration is equivalent to the state's 1115A Duals demonstration massHealth component minus an established savings percentage (specified in the Duals Demonstration contract), adjusted by any risk corridor payments or recoupments.
 The Commonwealth must track the number of member months for every Medicare-Medicaid enrollee (MME) who participates in both the 1115(a) and 1115A Duals demonstration.